• Skip to main content

 How to make a Madeira loaf cake for trifle - step by step image

-How to make Madeira loaf cake – step by step instructions
+How to make Madeira loaf cake – step-by-step instructions

 1. Cream together butter and sugar until light and fluffy.